Coherently amplifying photon production from vacuum with a dense cloud of accelerating photodetectors: Abstract

 \section{Abstract}

-We consider $N\gg1$ oscillating (i.e. accelerating) center of mass photodetectors modeled as two level systems (TLS) that are coupled to a microwave cavity mode, and solve for the average photon number production from vacuum in the presence of cavity and detector damping.
-The accelerating photodetector-cavity system maps onto a parametrically driven Dicke-type model and when the TLS detector number $N$ exceeds a critical value, the photon production undergoes a phase transition from a normal phase to a superradiant-like, inverted lasing phase in which the average photon number is significantly enhanced such as to be potentially measurable.
-As one possible realization, we consider a mechanical membrane with a dense concentration of nitrogen-vacancy (NV) center defects undergoing GHz flexural motion, and contained within a 3D, superconducting microwave cavity.
+{ \textbf{Abstract}}\\ An accelerating photodetector is predicted to see photons in the electromagnetic vacuum.
+However, the extreme accelerations required have prevented the direct experimental verification of this quantum vacuum effect.
+In this work, we consider many accelerating photodetectors that are contained within an electromagnetic cavity.
+We show that the resulting photon production from the cavity vacuum can be collectively enhanced such as to be measurable.
+The combined cavity-photodetectors system maps onto a parametrically driven Dicke-type model; when the detector number exceeds a certain critical value, the vacuum photon production undergoes a phase transition from a normal phase to an enhanced superradiant-like, inverted lasing phase.
+Such a model may be realized as a mechanical membrane with a dense concentration of optically active defects undergoing gigahertz flexural motion within a superconducting microwave cavity.
+We provide estimates suggesting that recent related experimental devices are close to demonstrating this inverted, vacuum photon lasing phase.

-The Unruh effect (UE) predicts that the Minkowski vacuum state appears as a thermal state with temperature $T=\hbar a /(2\pi c k_B)$ for a noninertial, uniformly accelerating photodetector~\cite{Unruh}.
-For example, a $1~{\mathrm{K}}$ thermal photon bath requires a photodetector acceleration of $a=2.47\times10^{20}~ {\mathrm{m}}/{\mathrm{s}}^{2}$, which seems impossibly high for any current or planned tabletop experiments.
-One possible way to enhance the UE is to place an accelerating photodetector within an electromagnetic cavity~\cite{Scully}.
-The finite confining volume then necessitates a non-uniform, e.g., oscillatory acceleration~\cite{Doukas}.
-While such a non-uniformly accelerating detector might not `see' a thermal photon spectrum, there nevertheless remains the predicted phenomenon of photon detection from the vacuum due to the non-inertial motion of the detector.
-For oscillatory acceleration, we term this the `oscillatory Unruh effect'.
+\end{CJK*} { \textbf{Introduction}}\\ One of the most striking consequences of the interplay between relativity and the uncertainty principle is the predicted detection of real photons from the quantum electromagnetic field vacuum by non-inertial, accelerating photodetectors.
+For the special case of a photodetector with uniform, linear acceleration $a$ in Minkowski vacuum, the Unruh effect predicts that the detected photons are furthermore in a thermal state with temperature $T=\hbar a /(2\pi c k_{\mathrm{B}})$~\cite{Unruh, Dewitt,Crispino,Fulling,Ben}.
+However, to measure for example a $1~{\mathrm{K}}$ thermal photon temperature, a uniform detector acceleration $a=2.47\times10^{20}~ {\mathrm{m}}\, {\mathrm{s}}^{-2}$ is required, which seems impossibly high for any current or planned tabletop experiments.

+Given the difficulty in achieving uniform photodetector accelerations of sufficient magnitude and duration, certain experimental approaches have instead considered electrons that are accelerated nonuniformly by intense electromagnetic fields such that the trajectories are confined to a finite spatial volume.
+In particular, Bell and Leinass~\cite{Bell} interpreted the observed spin depolarization of electron(s) undergoing uniform circular motion in a storage ring in terms of effective heating by vacuum fluctuations (see also Refs. \cite{Unruh98,Biermann}).
+And Schutzhold \emph{et al.}~\cite{Schutzhold} showed that oscillating electrons emit both classical (Larmor) and quantum radiation, with the latter corresponding to the accelerating electrons converting quantum vacuum fluctuations into entangled photon pairs.